Team-Tree-Dog/One-Word-Story/README.md

 Although, we aimed to satisfy Clean Architecture design as much as possible, in certain places we made a conscious decision not to adhere to certain rules.

-* In Pull Game Ended (PGE) use-case, we save RecursiveSymboledIntegerHashMap (RSIH) and pass it to output to the adapters layer despite it being an entity.
-Although RSIH is an entity, it does not have any ties to actual fundamental entities; in fact, it is a utility data structure which is effectively independent of entities.
+* In Pull Game Ended (PGE) use-case, we save RecursiveSymboledIntegerHashMap (RSIH) and pass it to output to the net.onewordstory.core.adapters layer despite it being an entity.
+Although RSIH is an entity, it does not have any ties to actual fundamental net.onewordstory.core.entities; in fact, it is a utility data structure which is effectively independent of net.onewordstory.core.entities.
 This being said, instead of pointlessly transferring it to a duplicate object by a different name, we will pass it directly.
 We do not believe that this crosses layers.
-In fact, we even store these classes in a separate "util" folder.
+In fact, we even store these classes in a separate "net.onewordstory.core.util" folder.
 * In the new view model structure, we directly return use-case-layer objects - StoryRepoData, TitleRepoData, CommentRepoData, and the Response object - to the view. this means that the view crosses into the use case layer.
 This is not unfixable since alternatively, we could create a duplicate object with the same fields.
 Moreover, there is not much more manipulation needed for the view to display the situation.